Exercising in pregnancy

 If you are used to doing regular exercise, keep it up, but do what feels comfortable for your body and don’t push yourself too much - exercise doesn’t have to be strenuous to be beneficial.

 If you’re not used to exercising, or haven’t done any for a while, now is a good time to start.
 Try starting off with 10 minutes of daily activity - perhaps take a brisk walk, or go for a swim.
 You can then build up to 150 minutes of weekly exercise.
-To find out more information about moving more click here.
+Here you can find more information about moving more.

 Remember, whatever your fitness level, it’s really important that you listen to your body and do what feels right for you.